ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 This mega project includes many projects which were implemeted by junior students from CSE HCMUT.

 ## Classifying Objects on a Conveyor Belt Using Teachable Machine
-This project classifies and tracks objects on a conveyor belt using teachable machine.
-The simulation is conducted in ROS and Gazebo enviroments.
-Teachable machine is used to classification objects (toy).
+This project classifies objects on a conveyor belt using Teachable Machine.
+The simulation is conducted in ROS and Gazebo environments.
+Teachable Machine is used to classification objects (toys).

 * Video demonstation: [video link](https://www.youtube.com/watch?v=Dy7gdBxmWpg)
 * Resource: [github link](https://github.com/ptquang2000/Classifying-objects-on-conveyor-belt-using-camera)